 For more on décor lamps and retail lighting, read our blog, Retail LED Lighting: Do’s and Don’ts that effect Your Customers Buying Habits.

 We understand this can be a confusing time.
 We have been hearing about the incandescent light bulb ban for years, and it has not adversely affected the majority of the market.
-This is just taking us one step closer to a more cost-effective, energy, and maintenance saving LED solution for everyone.
-If you would like to discuss any lighting concerns with one of our Lighting Experts, call 800-223-0982 or email email@example.com.
+This is just taking us one step closer to a more cost-effective, energy, and maintenance-saving LED solution for everyone.
+If you would like to discuss any lighting concerns with one of our Lighting Experts, call 610-558-9773, email [email protected] or schedule a call.